 Our ability to answer these questions depends strongly our understanding of the host stars since most exoplanets are discovered indirectly.
 In addition to deriving planet properties, host star characteristics are also crucial to understand planetary environments such as the extent of the habitable zone.
-The research projects of my group focus on understanding exoplanets through the characterization of their host stars, in particular using asteroseismology.
-A recent review article on this topic can be found here, and a few recent results are described below.
+The research projects of my group focus on the discovery and characterization of exoplanets, in particular through the characterization of their host stars using asteroseismology.
+A recent review article on this topic can be found here.

 Measuring precise radii of exoplanets is crucial to understand their composition.
 Using asteroseismology to characterize host stars (and hence their planets) is particularly elegant since stellar oscillations manifest themselves in brightness variations, and hence can be measured using the same data that are used to detect transiting exoplanets.
 The image on the right shows a light curve with a single transit of Kepler-36c.
 The red solid line is the transit model, and the inset shows the oscillations of the host star.
 The transit depth yields the size of the planet relative to the star, and the oscillation periods can be used to independently measure the size of the star.
 Combining these two measurements allows us to precisely measure the radius of the transiting planet.

-I have led a paper announcing the discovery of oscillations in 66 Kepler planet-candidate host stars, which increased the total number of host stars with asteroseismic detections by a factor of 7 and allowed precise radius measurements of over 100 planet-candidates detected by Kepler.
+I led the discovery of oscillations in 66 Kepler planet-candidate host stars, which increased the total number of host stars with asteroseismic detections by a factor of 7 and allowed precise radius measurements of over 100 planet-candidates detected by Kepler.
 I have also led the asteroseismic characterization of Kepler-37, which hosts the smallest exoplanet known to date, and Kepler-452, which hosts a super Earth-sized planet in the habitable zone of its G-type host star.
 One of the most exciting discoveries so far has been Kepler-444, a 11 billion year old star hosting five sub-Earth sized planets with orbital periods of less than 10 days.
-Our most recent projects is to hunt to for giant planets orbiting oscillating giant stars with the K2 Mission, which allows us to study the influence of stellar evolution on the properties of planets.
-The first results of the project, led by IfA graduate student Sam Grunblatt, can be found here.
+I am also the PI of the NASA-funded "Giants Orbiting Giants" survey with the K2 Mission, which aims to discover and characterize gas-giant planets transiting giant stars.
+Led by my graduate student Sam Grunblatt, the discoveries in this survey allow us to study the influence of stellar evolution on the properties of planets.

 The angle between the equator of a star and the orbital plane of its planets reveals important information about planet formation.
 In particular, hot Jupiters are often found to be misaligned with their host stars, which has been interpreted as evidence that they must have experienced dynamical disruption during their formation rather than forming through a quiescent migration through the protoplanetary disk.
 Multiplanet systems like our solar system, on the other hand, have so far been found to be well aligned.